RenpyRemix/auto-tint/README.md

 # Auto Tint

+#### All you need is the single file [autotint.rpy](https://github.com/RenpyRemix/auto-tint/blob/main/game/autotint.rpy).
+Just read through the comments, maybe delete the sample bits at the top, drop it in your game and use as advised.

 Using Ren'Py 7.4 matrixcolor to provide a smooth (over duration) tint of displayables.

 This is a pretty basic piece of code which allows for separating the tint (or tints) from the images using them as well as providing a smooth dissolve like transition from one tint to the next.